This page is for the characters from the 2005 film adaptation.

 - Ear Notch: He's missing one ear due to Mei's mother.

-- Scars Are Forever: He has a long scar from an ear to across an eye.
+- Scars are Forever: He has a long scar from his left ear to across his eye.

 - Surrounded by Idiots: He is pretty much the Scar of this film and his pack are the hyenas.